Hannah Higgins

 Hannah B. Higgins (born 1964) is an American writer and academic living in Chicago, Illinois.
-Higgins's research examines various post-conceptual art historical subjects (visual, musical, computational and material) in terms of two philosophically and practically entwined terms: information and sensation.
-She is a Professor in the Department of Art History and a founding Director of IDEAS, an interdisciplinary arts major, at the University of Illinois at Chicago.
+Higgins's research examines various post-conceptual art historical subjects (visual, audio, computational and material) in terms of two philosophically and practically entwined terms: information and sensation.
+She is a Professor in the Department of Art History and a founding Director of IDEAS; an interdisciplinary arts major, at the University of Illinois at Chicago.

+Awards

+Higgins has received the University of Chicago Scholar Award, the DAAD Artists-in-Berlin Program residency, the Getty Research Institute residency, The Phillips Collection Award, and an Emily Harvey Foundation Fellowship.

 Biography

 Higgins is the daughter of the Fluxus artists Dick Higgins and Alison Knowles.
 She received her B.A. in 1988 from Oberlin College, her M.A. from the University of Chicago in 1990, and graduated with her Ph.D. in 1994 from the University of Chicago.

+Personal life

 Higgins is married to Joe Reinstein, a digital marketing executive, and has two children: Zoë and Nathalie.
 Her twin sister, Jessica Higgins, is a New York-based intermedia artist.